DEVON COUNTY AGRICULTURAL COMMITTEE.

 (a) The raw material from which it is made.

-(b) How the processes of milling, pressing and fermenting the juice are carried out.
+(b) How the processes of milling, pressing and fermenting the juice

 (c) The manner in which the finished product is stored after manufacture.